 Impacts to flora and fauna are closely associated with baseflow changes.
-Consequently, the information below is consistent with that found in Section 6.3.2.2 discussing the size, flow, and floodplain of inland waterways.
+Consequently, the information below is consistent with that found in Section 6.4.2.2 discussing the size, flow, and floodplain of inland waterways.

 Shallow groundwater pumping under this alternative would draw down the aquifer and intercept groundwater flow to these cold water streams.
-Detailed groundwater modeling of this alternative (see the groundwater modeling attachment to the Water Supply Service Area Plan, Appendix B of the Application) found that average groundwater baseflows to these cold water streams could decrease significantly.
-For example, groundwater baseflow to Pebble Brook would be reduced by 61 percent, to Pebble Creek by 9 percent, and to Mill Book by 29 percent.
-The baseflow reductions could have a significant adverse impact to the flow in the channels (especially Pebble Brook) during low flow periods, when groundwater baseflow accounts for most of the flow in the channels.
+Detailed groundwater modeling of this alternative found that average groundwater baseflows to these cold water streams could decrease significantly (RJN Environmental Services, 2010, 2013).
+For example, groundwater baseflow to Pebble Brook would be reduced by 34 percent, to Pebble Creek by 0 percent, and to Mill Brook by 85 percent.
+The baseflow reductions could have a significant adverse impact to the flow in the channels (especially Mill Brook) during low flow periods, when groundwater baseflow accounts for most of the flow in the channels.
 Increases in water temperature would in turn affect the cold water species in the waterways.

 Shallow groundwater pumping under this alternative would draw down the aquifer and intercept groundwater flow to these cold water streams.
-Detailed groundwater modeling of this alternative (see the groundwater modeling attachment to the Water Supply Service Area Plan, Appendix B of the Application) found that average groundwater baseflows to these cold water streams could decrease significantly, more than under the Deep and Shallow Aquifer alternative.
-For example, groundwater baseflow to Pebble Brook would be reduced by 58 percent, to Pebble Creek by 23 percent, and to Mill Book by 30 percent.
+Detailed groundwater modeling of this alternative found that average groundwater baseflows to these cold water streams could decrease significantly, more than under the Deep and Shallow Aquifer alternative (RJN Environmental Services, 2010, 2013).
+For example, groundwater baseflow to Pebble Brook would be reduced by 34 percent, to Pebble Creek by 13 percent, and to Mill Brook by 77 percent.
 Geomorphic changes with reduced baseflows could result in a smaller channel over time.
-The baseflow reductions could have a significant adverse impact to the flow in the channels (especially Pebble Brook) during low flow periods, when groundwater baseflow accounts for most of the flow in the channels.
+The baseflow reductions could have a significant adverse impact to the flow in the channels (especially Mill Brook) during low flow periods, when groundwater baseflow accounts for most of the flow in the channels.
 Increases in water temperature would in turn affect the cold water species in the waterways.